-We have planned our growth keeping in mind the following:
+We have executed our growth keeping in mind the following:

-- The need to grow at a reasonable and responsible rate to best serve and support our students, their families and our faculty. - The need to integrate students with and without Montessori experience, especially during the first few years of the School's existence. - The need to establish multi-aged classrooms with the goal of 24 students with one Lead Teacher and one Assistant Teacher per classroom.
+- The need to grow at a reasonable and responsible rate to best serve and support our students, their families and our faculty. - The need to integrate students with and without Montessori experience, especially during the first years of the School's existence. - The need to establish multi-aged classrooms with the goal of 24 students (depending upon classroom space) with one Lead Teacher and one Assistant Teacher per classroom when we meet this goal.

-As with all charter schools, any student can apply for available spaces within the Robert Frost Charter School, and should the number of applicants exceed our capacity, our classrooms will be populated by children chosen via a blind, lottery system, organized by grade.
-Like any charter, we can expect that our student body will be a mix of many kinds of learners, from many different backgrounds.
+As with all charter schools, any student can apply for available spaces within the Robert Frost Public Charter School, and should the number of applicants exceed our capacity, our classrooms will be populated by children chosen via a blind, lottery system, organized by grade.
+Like any public school, we can expect that our student body will be a mix of many kinds of learners, from many different backgrounds.

-Evidence from other independent charter schools in New Hampshire shows limited attrition.
-We recognize that families move, however.
-As a state-issued charter, Robert Frost Charter School will be able to continue to meet our students' educational needs wherever they reside in New Hampshire.
+While evidence from other charter schools in New Hampshire show limited attrition, we expect to see fluidity in our enrollment based on the demographics of Carroll and Coos County where most of our students will originate from.
+We recognize that families move more often in this community and the surrounding areas and often time experience hardships in the area of transportation.
+As a state-issued charter, Robert Frost Public Charter School will be able to continue to meet our students' educational needs wherever they reside in New Hampshire.
 In Conway, there is considerable movement of students from school to school.